 Throughout the 1980s and early 1990s, Katherine finished her embroidery with traditional framing techniques, either working with a framer she trusted to do museum-quality framing, or, after researching archival materials and learning techniques, doing the framing herself.

 Given that Katherine lived most often in remote areas where framers and supplies were not easy to obtain, and that driving back and forth to framers for consultations was time-consuming, she started exploring frame-less presentation and finishing options for her embroidery.

-Katherine began to go “frame-less” in 1995 and 1996 with her 3-dimensional embroidered book structure titled Bliss of Growth.
-It was exciting to discover that her lifetime of sewing and fabric skills merged beautifully with the embroidery to create a “book.”
-The book-format offers an intimate relationship with the viewer, and also connects with the importance of books and reading throughout Katherine's life.
+Katherine began to go “frame-less” in 1995 and 1996 with her inter-active embroidered book-like sculpture titled Bliss of Growth.
+It was exciting to discover that her lifetime of sewing and fabric skills merged beautifully with the embroidery to create an inter-active sculpture.
+The book-like format offers an intimate relationship with the viewer, and also connects with the importance of books and reading throughout Katherine's life.

-Go to Katherine's BIG TREE COLLECTION page for photos and info on her current 3-D embroidery process.
+Go to Katherine's BIG TREE COLLECTION page for photos and info on her current inter-active sculpture process.